Biodiversity

 • The development of the approximately 9 km long old Raasakka riverbed as a natural breeding area for migratory fish continued by the pumping of additional water into the riverbed throughout the summer season.

-• With Fishheart and the downstream migration route at the Haapakoski rapids, an assisted natural cycle of migratory fish has been started in the Iijoki river.
+• With Fishheart and the downstream migration route at the Haapakoski rapids, an assisted natural cycle of migratory fish has been started and is beeing boosted in the Iijoki river.
 Fish that pass through Fishheart are moved to nursery areas above Haapakoski.
 The passage of smolts aiming for the sea arriving at the Haapakoski downstream migration route is monitored, and fish are moved downstream below Raasakka.
 By researching and developing the impacts, it is possible to obtain valuable research data and more information for next by-pass routes.

 We use sustainable wood-based fuels